kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 ### User Response

 - User confirmed: "Oh!
 It's working.
-Looks like it was not working b
+Looks like it is working now , My system hasn't been reboote
 6. Asked the user to reboot the computer and verify everything is working fine.
 7. Initiated a remote session and confirmed everything is working fine.
 8. Thanked the user for being patient throughout the process and documented everything.